lama010101/guess-history/LANDING_ARCHITECTURE_AND_CODE_GUIDELINES.md

 ---

 ## 1. Purpose
-This document describes the architecture, structure, and code guidelines for the **Landing Page webapp** found in the `LANDING/` folder.
+This document describes the architecture, structure, and code guidelines for the **Landing Page webapp** that used to be found in the `LANDING/` folder.
 It also identifies the files required to integrate the landing page as the main entry point for the full application.

 ---